Socolin/Socolin.RabbitMQ.Client/README.md

 - `SimpleMessageAcknowledgementPipe` This pipe is going to Ack messages when processing worked and Reject when an exception is throw.
 - `FastRetryMessageAcknowledgementPipe` This pipe is going to Ack messages when processing worked.
 When an exception occurs it will requeue the message with a header `RetryCount`.
 If the processing failed, and the message already have a header `RetryCount` with a value equal to the maximum retry count, then the message will be rejected.
 Rejecting the message will delete it, except if you have configured a dead letter queue on the queue.
 See [Dead Letter Exchanges](https://www.rabbitmq.com/dlx.html) for more details.

-#### Deserialize
+#### Deserialize Pipe

 This pipe is responsible to deserialize the message, using the given deserializer.

-You can also provide multiple deserializer to use the appropriate one depending on the Content-Type of the message
+You can also provide multiple deserializer to use the appropriate one depending on the Content-Type of the message.

 #### Custom Pipes

 You can push whatever logic you want here.

-#### Processor
+#### Processor Pipe

-This one is going to call the function given to the method `StartListeningQueueAsync()`
+This one is going to call the function given to the method `StartListeningQueueAsync()`.

 ## Customization

 ### _Message Pipeline_ and _Action Pipeline_

-Retry logic can be rewrite by replacing the `Retry` pipe using `.WithRetry()` on the `RabbitMqServiceOptionsBuilder` Custom pipes can be inserted in the pipelines using `.WithCustomPipe()` or directly in `RabbitMqServiceOptions.Customs`
-- `IGenericPipe` `IMessagePipe` will be inserted in _Message Pipeline_
-- `IGenericPipe` `IActionPipe` will be inserted in _Action Pipeline_

-You can use the field `Context.Items` to share value between pipes.
+You can use the field `Context.Items` to share value between pipes, and with the caller outside the pipe.

 ### _Consumer Pipe_